 About the Committee

 The Young Alumni Committee represent the needs of the young alumni community.
-Its members offer guidance to the Faculty on the young alumni program to ensure that it is relevant and valuable, as well as running their own social activities, including the annual Business and Economics Young Alumni Ball.
+Its members offer guidance to the Faculty on the young alumni program to ensure that it is relevant and valuable.

 The Committee also engage with current students to ensure they understand the value of staying connected to the alumni community after they graduate.
 Learn more about the Young Alumni Program.

-The Committee, consisting of nine members, reports to the Faculty of Business and Economics Alumni Council via the Young Alumni Committee Chair.
+The Committee, consisting of seven members, reports to the Faculty of Business and Economics Alumni Council via the Young Alumni Committee President, who sits on the Council as a Vice-Chair.

 Committee members serve for a maximum of two 2-year terms.
-With the exclusion of the Chair and President, new Committee members go through an interview process.
+With the exclusion of the President and Vice-President, new Committee members go through an interview process.
 When positions are available, young alumni will be invited to express their interest.
-The Chair and the President are appointed from the existing membership.
+The President is appointed from the existing membership.

 Assistant Vice President, Citigroup (BCom 2010, MFin 2012)

 Coral is currently an Assistant Vice President in the Corporate Banking team at Citigroup.
 Prior to her current role, Coral worked in the Corporate Finance Advisory team at Deloitte Touche Tohmatsu.
 During her studies, Coral undertook an exchange program at the University of Hong Kong and was the recipient of two travelling scholarships.
 She was also actively involved in student life at The University of Melbourne.
 As one of the Graduate Ambassadors at the Melbourne Business School, she was part of a professional marketing and communications unit connecting with prospective graduate students through recruitment activities and social media platforms.
 In addition, she participated in the Faculty's Career Mentoring and Leadership Award programs.